object88/tugboat/README.md

 In some kubernetes environments, a software developer may not have complete access all Kubernetes resources.
 For example, a production environment may be walled off.
 Tools such as Splunk or Datadog give an excellent _overview_ of a complete Kubernetes environment, but may not provide an easily accessible, _acute_ view of changes relevant to a deployment.
 This is not a criticism of these tools, just an observation of the space that Tugboat intends to fill.

+## What does Tugboat do?

+Tugboat uses a Kubernetes custom resource (`launch`) to represent a Helm deployment, and uses the observer pattern to perform Help operations (install, update, delete).
+At the time of deployment, the helm chart's template files are decorated with labels and annotations.
+This allows tugboat to associate the changes in kubernetes resources introduced with a particular deployment.

+Because Tugboat is in control of the Helm deployments, it has visibility into anticipated changes, and can detect and report on abnormalities.

 ## What questions does Tugboat answer?

 During deployment...